 Power line failure is a critical issue that causes electricity to be drawn from the remaining lines, and in the worst case, cause large blackouts.
 Maintanance on these is imperitive, but because the electricity networks are scattered, visiting each power pole itself becomes inefficient.
 So companies have sought to the sky to help this by using drones.
 However, in doing this they have created another risk in the drone crashing into the line.
 To fix this issue we are developing an autonomy package to ensure that human-piloted inspection drones do not collide with poles, cross arms and wires.

-The aim of this project is to develop an unmanned aerial vehicle (UAV) asset inspection technology that:
+This project developed an unmanned aerial vehicle (UAV) asset inspection technology that:

 - increases the safety of the pilot.